 Please contact the GPSA Director of Travel at firstname.lastname@example.org.

-OFFICE HOURS – The Director of Travel, Valentine Aglah, will be holding office hours at the Tempe Graduate Student Center to answer applicant questions about all GPSA travel grant programs.
-Office hours for the Fall 2018 semester will be held weekly at times TBD.
+OFFICE HOURS – The Director of Travel, Valentine Aglah, will be holding office hours at the Tempe Graduate Students Center to answer applicant questions about all GPSA Travel Grant programs.

 Log-In to ZoomGrants Directly from GPSA Page